scikit-build/scikit-build-core/README.md

 # (before 21.0.1) find the correct wheel.
 wheel.expand-macos-universal-tags = false

 # The install directory for the wheel.
 This is relative to the platlib root.
-You
-# might set this to the package name.
-The original dir is still at
-# SKBUILD_PLATLIB_DIR (also SKBUILD_DATA_DIR, etc. are available).
-EXPERIMENTAL:
-# An absolute path will be one level higher than the platlib root, giving access
+# EXPERIMENTAL: An absolute path will be one level higher than the platlib root,
-# to "/platlib", "/data", "/headers", and "/scripts".
+# giving access to "/platlib", "/data", "/headers", and "/scripts".
 wheel.install-dir = ""

 # A list of license files to include in the wheel.
 Supports glob patterns.